Marcus Titius: Career under Octavian-Augustus

 In Rome Titius promoted games in the Theatre of Pompey (built by Pompeius Magnus ca. 55 BC), but Sextus still enjoyed great popularity.
 The crowd booed Titius off the stage because he had executed Sextus, and Titius had to leave the theatre quickly because he was afraid for his life.
 From May to October 31 BC Titius was suffect consul.
 In this function he participated in the last fights before the decisive Battle of Actium.
 Together with Titus Statilius Taurus he defeated Antony's cavalry.
 Deiotarus Philadelphus, the king of Paphlagonia, seized this opportunity to desert to Octavian.

 In about 13/12 BC Titius became governor of Syria as successor of Octavian's close friend and admiral, Marcus Vipsanius Agrippa.
 The Jewish king Herod the Great was able to settle the quarrel between Titius and king Archelaus of Cappadocia, when he accompanied Archelaus to Antioch and there met Titius.
 Titius also received four children, four grandchildren and two daughters-in-law of the Parthian king Phraates IV as hostages.
 It is unknown when Titius died.

 Marriage

 Titius was married to Fabia Paullina, the daughter of Quintus Fabius Maximus, the suffect consul of 45 BC.
 There has been speculation that they may have been the parents of a daughter who married Marcus Salvius Otho but an inscription names Salvius's wife Titia as "daughter of Lucius" so she may instead have been a niece of Marcus.

+Titius may be the father of the Titius mentioned in Horace, Epistles 1.3.9, who was one of an entourage of young men accompanying the future emperor Tiberius on a mission to Armenia in 21–20 BC.
+This younger Titius, who according to Horace wrote poetry in the Pindaric style, may in turn be the friend of the poet Tibullus mentioned in Tibullus 1.4.73.
+He may also be the same as the Rufus mentioned as a Pindaric poet in Ovid, Ex Ponto 4.16.28.